i-terzic/WebshopBackend/README.md

 - [x] Load Categories
 - [x] Serve Images
+- [] Upadte Frontend to work with images
   To run the api type in dev mode your console

 ```
 npm run dev